Back to Blog

 2. Faster Time-to-Market

-Visual editors, pre-built connectors, and reusable components let teams launch prototypes or production apps in days or weeks instead of months.
-This speed helps SMBs adapt quickly to customer feedback and changing markets.
+Reusable components, pre-built connectors, and structured data models let teams launch prototypes or production apps in days or weeks instead of months.
+This speed helps SMBs adapt quickly to operational feedback and changing markets.

 3. Real Flexibility, Without Full-Code Complexity

-Unlike rigid SaaS tools, low-code apps can reflect unique business logic—approval workflows, custom pricing rules, or internal dashboards—without starting from scratch.
-For complex needs, teams can still add custom JavaScript or Python code snippets.
+Unlike rigid SaaS tools, platform-built applications can reflect unique business logic—approval workflows, custom pricing rules, or internal dashboards—without starting from scratch.
+For complex needs, teams can still add custom code where it creates real value.

 4. Easier Maintenance and Scalability